Elite-Modding-Team/ThaumicTweaker/README.md

     - Change golem material stats such as armor, health, damage, and crafting material
 - **Liquid Death Tweaks:**
     - Increase or decrease the amount of damage done by Liquid Death
+- **Infusion Enchantment Tweaks:**
+    - Adjust the chance Refining infusion will drop ore clusters
+    - Allow the Refining infusion cluster drop chance to be affected by Fortune
+    - Change the radius the Sounding infusion will detect ores
 - **Pech Trade Tweaks:**
     - Change Pech item value calculation
 - **Porous Stone Tweaks:**